aurthurm/Bika-Scripts/README.md

 	https://www.continuum.io/downloads
 	```

-2. If you have downloaded the python.org istribution you may want to install reuests package from the console.
+2. If you have downloaded the python.org distribution you may want to install the requests package.
 Open your console and type the following to install.

 	```
 	pip install requests

-	Press Enter
+	Then Press Enter and it will be installed if not already included in the distribution.
 	```

-3. In Documents create a Folder called 'Bika Lims'.
-Start the console inside this folder and run the following code:
+3. In Your Windows's Documents Folder create a Folder called 'Bika Lims'.
+Then, Start the console inside this folder and run the following code:
 	```
 	git clone https://github.com/aurthurm/bika-api
 	````
-4. To use the api type the folowig commands:
+4. To use the api type the folowig commands in your console:
 	```
 	python bika-api\bikaapi